dddpaul/bpmn-analyzer/README.md

 # BPMN Process Analyzer

-This program analyzes BPMN processes and extracts information about the process and its tasks.ming techniques.
+This program analyzes BPMN processes and extracts information about the process and its tasks.

 ## Usage